chaaz/versio/docs/troubleshooting.md

   users with a nice listing of changes, the change log lists sizing for each PR and commit that goes into version number calculation.
-- `versio files` will list each file that has been changed since the previous run, and the commit size in which the file was found.
+- `versio files` will list each file that has been changed since the previous release, and the commit size in which the file was found.
 A full accounting of files may help you understand why a project ended up with a particular version.
-- `versio run --dry-run` will prevent any writing from taking place, either on the filesystem or in the repository.
+- `versio release --dry-run` will prevent any writing from taking place, either on the filesystem or in the repository.
 Use this flag if you need to trace through a failed execution, or if you want to preview an execution without commitment.